 By rail and on foot:

 Car or light-vehicle parking is available in the Gardens' car park, daily from 9.00 am to 6.00 pm in summer and 9.00 am to 4.00 pm in winter.
 The speed limit inside the Gates is 10km/hr.
 It is one-way traffic, so please follow the arrows.
 Large Tour Buses need to park outside the Entrance Gates, to the right.

-The Blackheath village of shops can be found along the Great Western Highway, Govetts Leap Road and Wentworth Street.
-Numerous restaurants, cafes and delis can cater to your culinary needs.
+The Blackheath village of shops, restaurants, cafes and delis can be found along the Great Western Highway, Govetts Leap Road and Wentworth Street.

-Don't forget to stroll around to explore great fashion, first-rate art galleries, an excellent book shop, crystals, antiques and much more.
+Also stroll around to explore great fashion, first-rate art galleries, an excellent book shop, crystals, antiques and much more.

 On Twitter?
 Check out the Blackeath Weather Man

 Help protect our Gardens and native flora and fauna by being tidy if you bring food, and by keeping to the walking tracks.